We list the best things to do on the Suffolk Coast

 Self catering accommodation in Suffolk

 If you prefer to take a weekend break at your own pace and enjoy self-catering accommodation, you’ll be spoilt for choice.
-Among our favourites are the cosy cottages available for hire at Suffolk Secrets to much more extravagant sleek and mimimalist homes for rental such as Reydon Grove Farm in Southwold.
+Among our favourites are the cosy cottages available for hire at Suffolk Secrets to much more extravagant sleek and minimalist homes for rental such as Reydon Grove Farm in Southwold.
 The swanky, Scandinavian chic three-bedroom home, is just a mile from the beach but nods to Copenhagen everywhere, from its panoramic glass floor-to-ceiling windows, to quirky, light filled interiors.
 Situated on a working farm surrounded by marshes, it’s great for a family holiday.
-Prices range from £920 – £1,505 p/w and can be booked at So Southwold.

 Luxury breaks in Suffolk